 This is why there is such a great focus on the importance of keywords, phrases and backlinks in SEO.

 What factors influence local SEO?

 The same factors that influence national or global SEO also affect local SEO.
 These include on-page optimisation (such as tactical keyword placement), backlinks, internal linking, and site mapping.
-However, important additional considerations exist for those seeking to market their website (and thus their business) to a specific geographical area.
+However, there are important additional considerations for those seeking to market their website to a specific geographical area.

 Google search engine results are personalised and may vary based on your location.

 How does Google know your location?

 The major search engines have long been improving the way they deliver relevant search results to their users.
 On the most basic level, Google will automatically detect which country you are in from your IP address.
 So if you’re in the UK, Google will provide you with search results from the UK.